starling021/utop-a/README.md

 * A lot of different modules.

 ```
-There are a lot of different modules in Utopia Framework
+There are a lot of different modules for SSH
+exploitation in Utopia Framework such as
-such as libssh_rce_noauth and libssh_shell_noauth.
+libssh_rce_noauth and libssh_shell_noauth.
 ```

 * Simple SSH exploitation.